Rent safe and private dog parks hosted by locals

 One of the best things about fun games like tug-of-war?
 They can be played in small spaces!
 Depending on the size of your dog, even most apartments have enough floor space for you to engage in casual indoor games where you compete for possession of a favorite toy.

-If you’ve ever heard that tug will cause aggression in your dog, don’t worry.
+If you’ve ever heard that tug will cause aggression in your dog, we're here to alleviate your concern.
 That’s a myth.
-Letting your pup engage in their natural canine instincts is actually great for both of you in the long run — and it can even deepen your bond.
-To make sure the game stays safe, keep a few quick tips in mind:
+Letting your pup engage in their natural canine instincts is actually great for both of you in the long run—and it can even deepen your bond.

 • Make sure your dog is excited about the game of tug.
 Don’t try to take a possession from them while they’re chewing on their own, especially if they have any resource guarding tendencies.